Copyright © 2010 HikingintheSmokys.com. All Rights Reserved.

-With passage of the Kentucky Wilderness Act of 1985, the U.S. Congress designated about half of the geological area as the Clifty Wilderness.
+With passage of the Kentucky Wilderness Act of 1985, the U.S. Congress designated roughly half of the 26,000-acre Gorge area as the Clifty Wilderness, which encompasses the area located east of Highway 715, and to the northeast of the Gladie Historic Site.

-In 2003, the Red River Gorge, Clifty Wilderness, and the Indian Creek area were designated as a National Archaeological District and placed on the National Register of Historic Places due to the pre-historic peoples that lived in the region.
+In 2003, the Red River Gorge, Clifty Wilderness, and Indian Creek areas were designated as a National Archaeological District, and placed on the National Register of Historic Places due to the pre-historic peoples that lived in the region.

-Nada Tunnel and the small community of Nada were named for the Dana Lumber Company.
-In the early 1900s a logging company built the tunnel in order to haul logs out of the Red River Gorge by railroad.
+Nada Tunnel, and the small community of Nada, were named for the Dana Lumber Company.
+In the early 1900s the logging company built the tunnel in order to haul logs out of the Gorge by railroad.
 The tunnel is now listed on the National Register of Historic Places.

 Hiking in Red River Gorge

-Be extremely careful while hiking in Red River Gorge.
-Each year 1 or 2 people fall to their deaths in the Gorge because they don’t exercise proper caution.
+Hikers should be extremely careful while hiking in Red River Gorge.
+Each year 1 or 2 people fall to their deaths in the Gorge because they don't exercise proper caution among the many cliffs in the area.

-A couple of trails that I highly recommend that will give you a broad flavor of the Gorge area include Auxier Ridge Trail, Chimney Top, Sky Bridge, Gray’s Arch and Rock Bridge.
+A couple of trails that I highly recommend, that will give you a broad flavor for the Gorge area, include the Auxier Ridge, Chimney Top, Sky Bridge, Gray's Arch and Rock Bridge trails.

-Below is a full list of trails, which includes trail names, national forest trail number, and one-way mileage.
-Due to the way the trail system is set-up in Red River Gorge, many of the destinations require a combinations of trails.
-For instance, Trail #5, Gray’s Arch, is only 0.3 miles in length.
-However, this trail doesn’t pass by its namesake.
-You must turn onto the Rough Trail for another 0.6 miles in order to reach Gray’s Arch.
+Below is a full list of trails, which include trail names, national forest trail number, and one-way mileage.
+Due to the way the trail system is set-up in Red River Gorge, many of the destinations require a combination of trails.
+For instance, Trail #5, Gray's Arch, is only 0.3 miles in length.
+However, this trail doesn't pass by its namesake.
+You must turn onto the Rough Trail for another 0.6 miles in order to reach Gray's Arch.
+Many of the trails listed below can be combined to create a variety of loop hikes.

 Angel Windows (#218) 0.3 miles